 Face lifts also help those who are in the process of planning a new home.
 Sometimes they find themselves in a spot where they would like to see an alternate exterior.
 Wyatt can create attractive design options for your home.
 Obviously, with new homes in the planning phase, they aren’t built yet.
 We cannot use photos.
 However, we can use drawings.

-A study of historical architecture, Wyatt really shows how the careful use of excellent proportions, finesse, and refinement takes a home to a whole new level.
+A study of historical architecture, Wyatt has the experience to use excellent proportions, finesse, and refinement to take a home to a whole new level.